Oregon Health & Science University

 All materials are owned by OHSU Library.
 You may use these materials on a fair use basis only, in accordance with Title 17, Section 107 of U.S. copyright law.
 For other uses, please contact OHSU Historical Collections & Archives for permission to reproduce, publish, or otherwise distribute images or other materials on this website.
 Information release form signed by interviewer(s) and interviewee(s) on 1997-10-09.
 On file in OHSU Historical Collections and Archives.

-Pauly, M.D. (interviewee), Ira B. and Anderson (interviewer), Maija, "Interview with Ira B. Pauly, M.D."
+Pauly, Ira B. M.D. (interviewee) and Anderson, Maija (interviewer), "Interview with Ira B. Pauly, M.D."
 (2015).
 Oral History Collection.
 44.